AizazSharif/aizazsharif.github.io/about.md

 ### About Me

-My name is Aizaz Sharif and I am a Computer Science Graduate, MS Computer Science Student, Software Engineer, Data Scientist, Researcher, and a Gamer.
+My name is Aizaz Sharif and I am a Computer Science Graduate, Software Engineer, Data Scientist, Researcher, and a Gamer.
 My main field of interest is Machine Learning & Artificial Intelligence.

 ### Work and Experience